thanlau/w19/_lab/lab00.md

 ==============

 This lab is based entirely on the grade assigned by Gradescope.
-There WILL be labs this quarter where code style is assessed, but this is not one of those labs.
+There may be labs this quarter where code style is assessed, but this is not one of those labs.

 Gradescope automated